zboxfs/zbox-docs/docs/api/browser.md

 #### zbox.deleteLocalCache(uri: string): Promise\<void>

-Call this method to delete ZboxFS local cache.
+Call this method to delete ZboxFS local cache in browser.
 This method is useful when the local cache is messed up and you want to have a fresh update from Zbox Cloud Storage.

+This method is only available in browser.
+For OS file based local cache, you can directly delete the whole local cache directory.

 :::warning Warning
 This method must be called when repo is closed.